soumya92/barista/group/collapsing.md

 title: group/Collapsing
 ---

-Create a group that can be expanded/collapsed with a button: `grp, ctrl := group.Collapsing(...)`.
+Create a group that can be expanded/collapsed with a button: `grp, ctrl := collapsing.Group(...)`.

 The returned group is a `bar.Module` and can be added to the bar directly.
 The second return value is a `Controller` that provides methods to control the group programatically.
-If you only use the built-in buttons to control the group, it can be safely ignored: `grp, _ := group.Collapsing(...)`.
+If you only use the built-in buttons to control the group, it can be safely ignored: `grp, _ := collapsing.Group(...)`.

 ## Example